utkarsharaut11/utkarsharaut11/README.md

 - 👋 Hi, I’m @utkarsharaut11
 - 👀 I’m interested in Artificial intelligence and Machine learning
-- 🌱 I’m currently learning AI in ML (basics)
+- 🌱 I’m currently learning AI in ML (basics) , python & c
 - 💞️ I’m looking to collaborate on AI & Ml projects
 - 📫 How to reach me workshruti03@gmail.com